LPSSF/SFAPI4GPTdemo/Auth.md

-## Auth an user - demo code in Node.js
+## Auth with an user use jsforce - demo code in Node.js